Nolven/ftp32/README.md

   // by this point, the entire file is loaded
 ```
+# Contributing
+* If you want something implemented, open new issue ticket
+* If you want to expand the lib, before and after adding new functionality execute `teset_all(...)` function and update it according to changes.
 ## Roadmap
-#### The lib was developed for the personal project, so if you want something to be add - open issue tickets.
 ### 1.0.0
 * Arduino listing
-* Examples (test function to check all methods)
-* All method testing function
-* Contribute how-to
 ### Sometime later
 * SSL layer